westwardharbor0/currenciator/README.md

 - Python `flask`
 - Python `requests`

-To install all dependencies you run `make boostrap` in project root dir.
+To install all dependencies you run `make bootstrap` in project root folder.
 This command will install all dependencies in virtual enviroment.

 ## Basic usage
-###Parameters
+### Parameters
-Only these few parameters are needed to run in all modes
+Only these few parameters are needed to run `curreciator` in all modes
 ```bash
 amount=int # required, amount of money to be converted
 input_currency=str # required, input currency code / symbol